 --Ida B. Wells-Barnett

 After consulting with a military veteran, Colin Kaepernick followed his advice.
 He knelt during the national anthem in silent, peaceful protest against police killing unarmed black men and the apartheid-like conditions that have been imposed on black people in America for centuries.
 MAGA Bully Trump took issue.
 He arrogantly hijacked Kaepernick’s Constitutional rights and the “good ole boy” NFL owners banished the brother from the professional football Plantation.
 Predictably, mainstream America claimed, “We just don’t understand.”
 They wonder, “Why are black people still so angry?”
-White people have lied to themselves.
-They have deluded themselves into not believing the things black people see and can’t forget.
+White people have lied to themselves for so long, they have deluded themselves into not believing the things black people see, experience and cannot forget.

 We saw the Police white-man kneel on George Floyd’s neck for eight minutes and forty-six seconds.
 We saw three other Policemen stand by, as their brother officer knee-choked a handcuffed black man to death.
-White America has always believed Black people look menacing.
+White America has always believed black people look menacing.
 We can’t be surprised white policemen, in particular, but, the police in general, see danger when they see us.
 But this is not just about black men.
 Breonna Taylor, Sandra Bland, Tanisha Anderson were black women.
-Trayvon Martin and Tamir Rice were killed before they could become men.
+Trayvon Martin and Tamir Rice were killed before they could grow up to become men.
 We have seen video of a little five-year-old black girl being arrested at school because adult-teacher white people called the police to say she was “out of control.”
-Black people are endangered in the United States.
+Black people are endangered precisely because we live in the United States.

 Even though they don’t know her name, the spirit of Fannie Lou Hamer is in them.
 She said, “When I liberate myself, I liberate others.
 If you don’t speak out ain’t nobody gonna speak out for you.”
 She said, “You can pray until you faint, but if you don’t get up and try to do something, God is not gonna put it in your lap.”
 Hamer was “woke” before “stay woke.”
 She said, “Whether you have a PH.D. or no D, we in this bag together.
 And whether you from Morehouse or Nohouse, we still in this bag together.
 Not to fight to try to liberate ourselves from the men – this is another trick to get us fighting among ourselves – but to work together with the black man, then we will have a better chance to just act as human beings, and to be treated as human beings in our sick society.”